 Chester County Drunk Driving Lawyer

-Pennsylvania Dram Shop and Drunk Driving Accidents
+Dram Shop and Drunk Driving Accidents in West Chester PA

 Perhaps you have been in a Pennsylvania bar or restaurant and observed a sign posted in the bar that essentially states that should you appear to be intoxicated, the establishment can refuse to serve you alcohol.
 It might seem such a sign would exist in order to keep customers in check, since intoxicated patrons tend to be louder and rowdier.
-In fact, the reason for the signs are to protect the person who holds the liquor license for the establishment.
-Under Pennsylvania law, that person could be held liable if they serve an obviously intoxicated person and that person is later involved in an accident.
+In fact, the

 This law is known as the Pennsylvania Dram Shop Law, and includes private events as well as public bars and restaurants.
 Further, if an obviously intoxicated person is served more alcohol, then begins a fight with another, the injured person may sue under Pennsylvania’s Dram Shop Law.
 Strangely enough, if the same visibly intoxicated person continues to be served by a restaurant, bar or private event bartender, then is injured after falling down, the intoxicated person is allowed to sue under Pennsylvania’s Dram Shop Law as well.